 Acer Chromebook 15

 A 1080p screen is as much a rarity in Chromebooks at this price point as it is in their Windows counterparts, but the Acer Chromebook 15 packs that full-HD resolution into a 15.6-inch IPS panel.
-That makes it the largest-display laptop on this list, which might impact portability, but certainly helps with productivity and media viewing.
+That makes it the laptop with the largest display on this list, which might impact portability, but certainly helps with productivity and media viewing.

 This is a larger laptop than some others on this list, weighing in at just under 5 pounds.
 It also moves above and below our $300 cutoff.
 However, battery life is much more impressive, lasting upwards of nine hours in the right circumstances.
 Considering the size and resolution of this display, that’s a good run, and makes this great for simple work and media viewing.